 Short term planning is carried out weekly in year group teams.
 These plans form part of a Creative Curriculum planning sheet and should include the learning objectives, an outline of the activities chosen as the vehicle for achieving the objectives and evidence of differentiation.
-Each lesson should begin with a recap of previous skills taught.
+Each lesson should end with a focussed plenary.

-Subject leaders and the Head Teacher monitor medium and short term planning.
+Subject leaders and the Headteacher monitor medium and short term planning.